How Brazil's election campaign turned ugly - NewsBreak

 Israelis vote again, as political crisis grinds on

-JERUSALEM — (AP) — Israelis began voting on Tuesday in national elections that are being held for the fifth time since 2019, hoping to break the political deadlock that has paralyzed the country for the past three and a half years.
-The foremost issue once again was former...
+Israelis are voting in national elections that are being held for the fifth time since 2019, hoping to break the political deadlock that's paralyzed the country

 Israelis vote as Netanyahu seeks return to power